etianen/django-reversion/docs/signals.rst

 django-reversion provides a number of custom signals that can be used to tie-in additional functionality to the version creation mechanism.

-**Important:** Don't connect to the pre_save or post_save signals of the Version or Revision models directly, use the signals outlined below instead.
-The pre_save and post_save signals are no longer sent by the Version or Revision models since django-reversion 1.7.

 reversion.signals.pre_revision_commit
 -------------------------------------